sarthaksingh1551/technical-paper/tech-paper.md

 In JavaScript, modules are “classes”.
 One of the many advantages of classes is encapsulation - it is used to protect the states and behaviors from being accessed from other classes.

-Modules ought to be Immediately-Invoked-Function-Expressions (IIFE) to take into account private scopes - that is, a conclusion that ensure protection of variables and methods (in any case, it will return an object rather than a function). [*[2]*](https://www.digitalocean.com/community/tutorial_series/javascript-design-patterns)
+Modules ought to be Immediately-Invoked-Function-Expressions (IIFE) to take into account private scopes - that is, a conclusion that ensures protection of variables and methods (in any case, it will return an object rather than a function). [*[2]*](https://www.digitalocean.com/community/tutorial_series/javascript-design-patterns)

 This is what it resembles: